GDC-ConsumerEdge/consumer-edge-core/docs/ONE_TIME_SETUP.md

 <sup>†</sup> PXE is out of scope, but follows similar concept.

-## Goal 1 - Setup operating system on target machine(s)
+## Goal 1 - Setup OS on Physical target machine(s)

-> NOTE: Each of these steps are performed for each target machine
+> NOTE: Each of these steps are performed for each target machine.

+> NOTE: This step is required for Physical targets and is not (cannot) be applied to Cloud targets

 1. Create a bootable USB stick with Ubuntu 20.04 LTS
     * USB Boot Stick (Ubuntu option) -- https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview